 Response and investigation

-The MPCA, Department of Natural Resources (DNR), and Department of Agriculture (MDA) coordinate on fish kill responses.
-The DNR serves as the lead agency on fish kill investigations until a discharge/release has been identified as the cause.
+The MPCA, Department of Natural Resources (DNR), Department of Agriculture (MDA), and Department of Health (MDH) coordinate on fish kill responses.
+Agency program staff coordinate and triage fish kill reports to determine the appropriate level of response and investigation for each.
+The DNR makes initial assessments regarding reports that indicate likely winterkill or summerkill.
+When a fish kill presents a threat to public health and safety, MDH will get involved.
 The MDA takes the lead for pesticide and fertilizer incidents while the MPCA investigates the environmental impacts from the release of hazardous materials, oil, or other materials such as manure.
 Local governments also help with fish kill investigations.

 State and county specialists in water quality, watershed management, feedlots, fisheries, and laboratory analyses all work together to explore possible causes of fish kills.